 People with income above £100,000 will have their personal allowance reduced – if their income is high enough, they will not get a personal allowance at all (over £122,000 in 2016-17; over £121,200 in 2015-16) .

 From 6 April 2015, 10% of the personal allowance is transferable between spouses and civil partners.
 This is usually done on-line.
 The allowance cannot be transferred if either partner pays higher rate (40%) tax.

 Age Allowance – available up to 5 April 2016

 Up to 5 April 2013, there was a higher rate of personal allowance (often called the ‘Age Allowance’) for people aged 65 or more.
 From 6 April 2013, these allowances were frozen and are no-longer be available to new claimants.

-The age allowances are targeted towards older tax payers who are also on lower incomes.
-If your income is below a set level (£27,000 for 2014-15; £26,100 for 2013-14) you will receive the full amount of the allowance.
-If your income goes above this set level, your age allowance will go down.
-It goes down by £1 for every £2 of extra income, until it becomes the same as the basic personal allowance.
+The age allowances were targeted towards older tax payers who are also on lower incomes.
+If your income was below a set level (£27,000 for 2014-15; £27,700 for 2015-16) you received the full amount of the allowance.
+If your income went above this set level, your age allowance fell.
+It went down by £1 for every £2 of extra income, until it was the same as the basic personal allowance.

 Note: The income figure used to calculate any restriction on your age allowance is reduced by gifts to charity under the gift aid scheme and a few other items – like business losses.

 If your income in 2014-15 was £27,500 (£500 over the limit) and you are aged 78, your personal allowance will be £10,660 less £250 (half of £500), so £10,410.
 (The impact in 2015-16 was much reduced – as the age allowance was only £60 more than the basic allowance).